dignajar/bludit-plugins/googlecse/README.md

 --------

 0.4, August 23, 2016
-- Fixed the "label" setting on the dashboard;
+- Fixed the "label" setting on the dashboard.
-- Fixed search box style;
+- Fixed search box style.
-- Results now uses the modal CSE option;
+- Results now uses the modal CSE option.
 - Plugin now works with HTTPS.